evmts/tevm-monorepo/tevm/docs/index/functions/createContract.md

 > **createContract**\<`TName`, `TAbi`, `TAddress`, `TBytecode`, `TDeployedBytecode`, `TCode`, `THumanReadableAbi`\>(`__namedParameters`): [`Contract`](../type-aliases/Contract.md)\<`TName`, `THumanReadableAbi`, `TAddress`, `TBytecode`, `TDeployedBytecode`, `TCode`\>

-Creates a tevm Contract instance from human readable abi
+Creates a Tevm Contract instance from a human-readable ABI or JSON ABI.
+This function is the core of Tevm's contract interaction capabilities, allowing for type-safe and easy-to-use contract interfaces.

 ## Type Parameters